noah-schechter/docs/pages/docs/projects.md

 - **Customize attributes—** Investigators can easily change a project’s attributes to better suit their research.
 Attributes are customizable only at the project level; all incidents in a project have the same data model.

 ## How to create a new project
-Navigate to the Projects tab to create a new project.
-On the top-right corner, click the `New Project` button.
-Enter a name, description, and code for the project.
+1. Navigate to the Projects tab.
+2. On the top-right corner, click the `New Project` button.
+3. Enter a name, description, and code for the project.
+4. Click `Save`.

 ### Description
 Project descriptions provide space for additional details about a project.
 For example, investigators might include links to published reports that use project data in the description.